 COVID has had an impact on people all around the world.
 In the United States, California was one of the first places to be affected.
 The pandemic forced people into lockdown, and it cause some people to lose their jobs forcing people to move to find new employment.
 In the age of Zoom, the concept of virtual visitation became more common.
 It has seen widespread use in recent years as a way for a parent to stay connected with their child when they cannot be physically in the same place.

-Virtual visitation has grown in popularity with COVID, but it had been used for parents who are deployed overseas with the military or when a parent has to move away for reasons of employment or other family obligations, such as taking care of a sick parent.
+Virtual visitation grew in popularity with COVID, but it had been used for parents who are deployed overseas with the military or when a parent has to move away for reasons of employment or other family obligations, such as taking care of a sick parent.
 Virtual visitation has made it easier for a parent to maintain their visitation rights and follow a visitation schedule even when they are unable to physically be there.

 Tracy Duell-Cazes handles cases and offers legal advice related to child custody and visitation.
 If you need help with anything related to child custody, visitation, or any related family law matters, call Tracy Duell-Cazes at 408-267-8484.